Skip to main content

 What can I expect during reconsideration?

 Social Security will review your disability application.
 A person who did not take part in the first decision will review all records from your original application and any new information you provide.
 You should continue to attend all of your regular appointments and any exams Social Security schedules for you.
 When Social Security decides your reconsideration, you and your representative will get a letter explaining the decision.
 If your reconsideration is approved, Social Security will contact you to start payments.
-If you do not agree with the decision made on your reconsideration, you can request an Administrative Law Judge hearing.

 Administrative Law Judge (ALJ) Hearing